 Online games and interactive sites that show kids how their finances will work in real-life situations are essential to money education.
 Many of the concepts your 10th-graders are learning are theoretical and can be challenging to grasp, so playing games that demonstrate these ideas is very helpful.
 Check out these practical and exciting activities.

 Con ‘Em if You Can

 This game lets your 10th-grade students take on the role of a scammer, allowing them to play the bad guy and use shady persuasive techniques to con others out of their wealth.
-The point of the activity is so students see and learn the many ways fraudsters can try to trick people out of their money.
+The point of the activity is for students to see and learn the many ways fraudsters can try to trick people out of their money.
 Hopefully, when kids are older, they will recognize some of these techniques and avoid being scammed.

 The Stock Market Game

 This timeless simulation game shows kids the power of long-term investing, how volatile stocks can boost your account value but also send it crashing, and the various portfolios they can build for different risk tolerances.
 Teachers can adapt the game to any grade level, making this activity ideal for reviewing key market factors students learn at this age.
 You can assign this as a supplementary independent exercise or an ongoing center activity for teams to work on together.

 10th-graders today know all about social media, vlogging, and factors that affect online popularity, so this game is ideal for this age group.
 Your students get to control the actions of two up-and-coming vloggers as they compete to win a big-time contest, particularly the financial decisions they face.
 Students will see how to determine if money choices are smart or not within a tight window, putting (fun) pressure on them to show their knowledge quickly.